nootanghimire/mcu-abstraction/README.md

 ===

 Here's a sneak peek at `int main()` .
-You can open up main.c and know completely
+You can open up example.c and know basics

 ```C